astein-iamovers/neone-make/README.md

    ```bash
    cd neone-make
    ```
-   If you have Mac or Linux, please reset folder permissions
+3) If you have Mac or Linux, please reset folder permissions to allow cross-container dependencies.
    ```bash
    chmod -R 755 ./
    ```